War Games: Charting Recent Russian Cyber Attacks in Ukraine

 - Have a plan in place if your organization undergoes an attack, and test and update the plan regularly.

 - Educate all employees about potential threats.
-Make sure employees can identify phishing attacks, know how to keep their passwords strong and safe, and understand company policies for dealing with suspicious activity.
+Ensure employees can identify phishing attacks, know how to keep their passwords strong and safe, and understand company policies for dealing with suspicious activity.